openservicemesh/osm/DESIGN.md

 ## Detailed component description

-This section outlines the conventions adopted and guiding the development of the Service Mesh Controller.
+This section outlines the conventions adopted and guiding the development of the Service Mesh Controller (SMC).
 Components discussed in this section:
   - (A) Proxy [sidecar](https://docs.microsoft.com/en-us/azure/architecture/patterns/sidecar) - Envoy or other reverse-proxy with service-mesh capabilities
   - (B) [Proxy Certificate](#proxy-tls-certificate) - unique X.509 certificate issued to the specific proxy
   - (C) Service - [Kubernetes service resource](https://kubernetes.io/docs/concepts/services-networking/service/) referenced in SMI Spec